 – Documentary filmmaking technical module – How to shoot a video with a reflex camera

 – Music videos – How to shoot a music band

-For info send us an email at: email@example.com with object: Filmmaking
+For info and registration send us an email at: email@example.com with object: Filmmaking

 SEGUI TUTTE LE NEWS SU BERLINO, SEGUI BERLINO MAGAZINE SU FACEBOOK